liduan-su/ist363-spring-2021/README.md

 This repo is my Final Project for IST 363: Advance Front-end Web Development class at iSchool@Syracuse University.

 # What technology stacks I use or learn here?
-- This is work is based on [Learn Next.js](https://nextjs.org/learn).
+- This work is based on [Learn Next.js](https://nextjs.org/learn).
-- WordPress as a 'Back-End'
+- a WordPress site as a 'Back-End'
+    The WordPress site contain these plugins:
     - ACF Post-2-Post
     - Advanced Custom Fields PRO
     - WP GraphQL